CTV2 Alberta: Digital television

 As part of Canada's transition to digital terrestrial television, broadcast television stations in Calgary and Edmonton were required to convert to digital broadcasting or sign off completely by August 31, 2011.
 Prior to this deadline, Access' only over-the-air transmitters were located in Calgary and Edmonton.

 As Access/CTV2 was licensed as a satellite-to-cable undertaking, it was not required to offer over-the-air transmitters.
 Due to this, the costs of converting the two Access transmitters in Calgary and Edmonton to digital, and because the network already must be carried by cable and IPTV providers in the area as the province's designated educational broadcaster, CTV2 shut down its over-the-air television transmitters on August 31, 2011.

 Programming

 As Access, the network carried a variety of educational and informative programs along with entertainment programs all of which include children's programs, documentaries, feature films, talk shows, dramas, comedies and other programs.
 Starting March 9, 2009, Access began cabling a province-wide news and current affairs magazine program called Alberta Primetime, from the CTV/Access studios in Edmonton.
 Resources from CTV's owned-and-operated stations in Edmonton (CFRN-DT) and Calgary (CFCN-DT) are used to produce the program.

 Former logo.
 Used from 2011 to 2018.

 CTV2 Alberta dropped all children's and educational programming from its schedule (including archival Access Network programming) when it ceased being licensed as an educational broadcaster in 2017.
-It now airs the full CTV 2 schedule with the exception of the provincial newsmagazine Alberta Primetime.
+It now airs the full CTV2 schedule with the exception of the provincial newsmagazine Alberta Primetime.